cssconf/2017.cssconf.eu/_talks/scaffolding-css-for-scale.md

 localised CSS setup.
 We'll go through how we use Grandstand, a CSS framework built by BBC Sport, as the scaffolding for our CSS.
-Starting with bare bones of just ~10kb, it has the flexibility to allow layouts in 10 scripts for 20+ languages, and we're using it across the BBC News & Sport sites.</p>
+Starting with bare bones of just ~10kb, it has the flexibility to allow layouts in 10 scripts for 20+ languages, and we’re using it across the BBC News & Sport sites.</p>